How Do I Host a Zoom Meeting?

 Zoom – The security section

 Step 6.
 In the security section, you’ll see a box titled “Waiting Room.”
 This allows meeting participants to wait in a virtual waiting room before you admit them into the meeting.
 The waiting room adds an extra layer of security, but it also adds another step for you as the host since you’ll need to admit each person into the meeting when they join.
-It is up to whether you want to have a waiting room available to participants or not.
+It is up to you whether you want to have a waiting room available to participants or not.

 Zoom – Security section waiting room

 Step 7.
-When you’re finished, make sure to click “Save” to complete the meeting set up.
+When you’re finished, make sure to click “Save” to complete the meeting setup.

 Zoom – Don't forget to save!